 Fannie Mae purchases or securitizes eligible mortgages in all markets across a broad geographic range.
 This topic describes Fannie Mae’s property eligibility requirements.
 The requirements are designed to address a wide range of property types with varying characteristics; however, there may be instances when the unique nature of a particular property may require special consideration.
-In those cases, Fannie Mae encourages lenders to contact their lead Fannie Mae regional office (see E-1-03, List of Contacts).
+In those cases, Fannie Mae encourages lenders to contact their Fannie Mae customer account team.

 Fannie Mae purchases or securitizes first-lien mortgages that are secured by residential properties when the dwelling consists of one to four units.
 Under some circumstances, Fannie Mae limits the number of dwelling units for certain types of mortgages or transactions.
 For the maximum allowable LTV, CLTV, and HCLTV ratios and credit score requirements based on the property type and number of units, see the Eligibility Matrix.

 the United States (including the District of Columbia),

 Guam (the delivery of mortgages secured by these properties must be specifically negotiated).

 residential in nature as defined by the characteristics of the property and surrounding market area (see B4-1.3-03, Neighborhood Section of the Appraisal Report);